Sit & Go 2.0 Gameplay

 Collin Moshman and Katie Dozier to Collaborate on ACR’s New Sit & Go 2.0 Product

-The next generation of Sit & Go’s is right around the corner and we’ve got some big names in poker collaborating with Americas Cardroom to make sure it gets the attention it deserves.
+The next generation of Sit & Go’s is here and we’ve got some big names in poker collaborating with Americas Cardroom to make sure it gets the attention it deserves.

-The husband and wife poker playing/writing team Collin Moshman and Katie Dozier have announced their upcoming collaboration with Americas Cardroom to educate and promote Sit & Go 2.0 via Moshman’s new upcoming E-book and Dozier’s live Twitch play and social media promotion.
+The husband and wife poker playing/writing team Collin Moshman and Katie Dozier have collaborated with Americas Cardroom to educate and promote Sit & Go 2.0 via Moshman’s new E-book and Dozier’s live Twitch play and social media promotion.

 Moshman, a theoretical mathematics honors degree graduate from the California Institute of Technology is widely considered one of the foremost experts in Sit & Go play and has written poker bestsellers including “Sit ‘n Go Strategy”, and “The Math of Hold’em”.